ci-bonfire/Sprint/myth/_docs_src/general/email.md

 		. . .
 	}

-From within your method, you will need to call either the `send()` method or the `queue()` method at the end of your method.
+From within your method, you will need to call either the `send()`  method at the end of your method.
 This allows you to keep everything about this email in a single location including how it's built, how it's sent, etc. These methods are described in detail below.

 ### send()
-This method sends the email immediately and will not put it in the queue.
+This method sends the email immediately.
 The first parameter is the email address it should be sent to.
 The second parameter is the subject line of the email.
 The third parameter is an array of key/value pairs to be made available to the view when rendering it, just like with data passed to a standard CodeIgniter view.

 	public function didRegister( $user, $token ) {
 		$data = [